Undergraduate Medical Education

-Teaching Palliative Care in the University of Cambridge School of Clinical Medicine is closely intertwined with the research of the Cambridge Palliative and End of Life Care Group.
-This direct link with new thinking and discoveries contributes to the outstanding quality of our teaching.
+Teaching Palliative Care in the University of Cambridge School of Clinical Medicine is closely intertwined with the research of our group.
+This direct link with the latest research contributes to the outstanding quality of our teaching.

-The General Medical Council has described it as a “national exemplar of excellence”.
+The General Medical Council has described our palliative care teaching as a “national exemplar of excellence”.

 We seek to prepare our medical students for their important role in caring for patients approaching and at the end of their lives as junior doctors and later in their careers.
 While a few may subsequently become Palliative Medicine Consultants, most will become Consultants in other specialties or General Practitioners, providing Palliative Care in those settings.

-The teaching team is led by Dr Stephen Barclay, University Senior Lecturer in Palliative Care and General Practice and recipient of the 2015 University Pilkington Prize for Teaching Excellence.
-Dr Anna Spathis, Consultant in Palliative Medicine, and Dr Annabel Price, Consultant Liaison Psychiatrist, are Associate Specialty Directors of the course.
-Angela Murphy is our Teaching Coordinator.
+The teaching team is led by Professor Stephen Barclay, Professor of Palliative Care and recipient of the 2015 University Pilkington Prize for Teaching Excellence and Dr Anna Spathis, Assistant Professor of Palliative Care.
+Dr Annabel Price, and Dr Robert Brodrick, are Associate Specialty Directors of the course.
+Alice Cuttriss is our Teaching Coordinator.
 Colleagues from the research team, the broader Cambridgeshire & Peterborough Palliative and End of Life Care community, patient and carers, ethicists, chaplains and even professional actors contribute to teaching sessions.

 UK Association for Palliative Medicine Special Interest Forum for Undergraduate Medical Education

-For enquiries concerning our undergraduate education, please contact our Teaching Coordinator, Angela Murphy.
+For enquiries concerning our undergraduate education, please contact our Teaching Coordinator, Alice Cuttriss.

-Over recent years we have had several CLAHRC Fellows join the group.
-These are clinicians who are funded by the Collaboration for Applied Health Research and Care for one day per week for a year to undertake research.
-Our current CLAHRC Fellows are Ben Bowers and Dr Sarah Hopkins.
+Over recent years we have had several ARC Fellows join the group.
+These are clinicians who are funded by the Applied Research Collaboration for one day per week for a year to undertake research.
+Our current ARC Fellow is Dr Helen Finlinson.
 We also host Academic Clinical Fellows.
 These are junior doctors training to become GPs or Palliative Medicine Consultants who have protected time for research during their clinical training.
-Our current Academic Clinical Fellows are Dr Rebecca Farndale, Dr Karen Petchey and Dr Chloe Chin.
+Our current Academic Clinical Fellows are Dr Kathryn Dixon, Dr Arjun Kingdon and Dr Thomas Weetman.

 We regularly run education days for GP Trainees across the Region and study days for established GPs in collaboration with the Royal College of General Practitioners.